ckb-next/ckb-next/README.md

 If you're using **Unity** and the tray icon doesn't appear correctly, run `sudo apt-get install libappindicator-dev`.
 Then reinstall ckb.

+#### Fedora 26 Color Changer Freeze Fix

+If you're running Fedora 26, a working solution for the color changer freezing issue is to install qt5ct `dnf install qt5ct` then modify your /etc/environment file to contain the line `QT_QPA_PLATFORMTHEME=qt5ct`

 ### OS X/macOS

 - **“ckb.pkg” can’t be opened because it is from an unidentified developer**